athos/Drains/README.md

 Drains: A new abstraction for flexible and efficient sequence aggregation in Clojure(Script)

 A drain is a stateful object that holds a reducing fn and an accumulated value.
 Drains can be used as composable and reusable building blocks for construction of sequence aggregation.
-This library provides several easy ways to combining multiple drains and to produce a new drain from another one.
+This library provides several easy ways to combining multiple drains and to produce a new drain from another one, and also a couple of custom aggregation functions such as `reduce`, `reductions` and `fold`.

 ## Installation